jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 ## Relationships
 - [[Sarah Stoneheart]], his ex-wife, but becoming close again after reuniting in [[New Calim]], has yet to introduce Varrick to their daughter, Natasha; she now is unaware of Varrick's existence or their past relationship
-- [[Barrel Back Bill]] and him appear to have a close friendship
+- [[Barrel Back Bill]] and him appear to have a close friendship; when Ottoluke asked for final messages if the group died in battle, Varrick told Ottoluke to tell Barrel Back Bill that his is, "a cool guy"
 - [[Briggs]], previously in a group together, but suspect some animosity as Briggs crawled up Varrick's back and stabbed him the first time they reunited in prison
 - [[Sundara]], Varrick believes something special is going on with Sundara and his instinct is to stay close and protect her

 ## Secrets from the group
 - He traded memories for power and made a warlock pact with an unknown patron.
-He has only told Cassius about the existence of his wife, daughter, and son
+He has told the group about the existence of his wife, daughter, and son, but Allara and Samugi's memories have not returned and do not believe him.

 -
 ``` custom-frames